 Antique 'Ancestral' Blade of 400 to 500 Years Old Katana in WW2 Japanese Officer's Regulation Type 98 Mounting For WW2 Officers.
 With A Fine & Unusual Extra Light Weight Alloy Scabbard.
 Possibly For A Flying Officer.

-This has lain untouched and unmolested since 1945/6 since its return as a surrendered sword from the Imperial Japanese officer to whom it formerly belonged, in the service of his emperor.
-Ideal, for a collector of such historic and desirable Japanese swords of WW2 but with an ancient ancestral blade of hundreds of years of age.
+This has lain in a British officer's family ownership since 1945/6, since its return as a surrendered sword from the Imperial Japanese officer to whom it formerly belonged, in the service of his emperor.

 This sword has pretty much remained untouched for 75 years, and looks just as it did when, for example it was removed from the standing plane's cockpit.
 The Japanese combat planes often had a metal container within the cockpit that would hold the pilot's combat katana or wakazashi.
 Although the pilot was never expected to likely need his sword while on a mission, he was expected to die with it if his plane should crash or explode, and if his plane was to crash land, and he survived, he would have his officer's sword to maintain his life in potential enemy territory.